IsFolk/Dcard-Frontend-HW/README.md

 This project is a TypeScript/Next.js web application with a blog feature and various components.

-You can find my online demo here:
+You can find my online demo here

 https://dcard-frontend-hw.vercel.app/